markNZed/TaskFlow/README.md

 # Overview

 T@skFlow combines software, AI models, and human interaction in a unique way.
-A developer creates a Task's functionality, a Task may be distributed over many Task Processors, a Task may monitor a set of Tasks, and a set of Tasks may be a workflow.
+A software developer creates a Task's functionality, a Task may be distributed over many Task Processors, a Task may monitor a set of Tasks, and a set of Tasks may be a workflow.

 ![T@skFlow Diagram](Task.drawio.svg)

-T@skFlow is intended to provide a flexible infrastructure for human-computer interaction.
+T@skFlow provides a flexible infrastructure for human-computer interaction.
 Specific configurations of Tasks is not part of T@skFlow (except for demonstration purposes).
-The functionality of individual Tasks can be shared without sharing proprietary/private configuration information such as the sequencing of Tasks and the content of prompts.
+The functionality of Tasks can be shared without sharing proprietary/private configuration information such as the sequencing of Tasks and the content of prompts.

-Data sent between Hub(s) and Processor(s) is managed within the Task object (fields task.processor and task.hub).
-Information is stored relative to the destination, for example, a Processor sends task.hub.command to the Hub and receives task.processor.command from the Hub.
+Information sent between Hub(s) and Processor(s) is managed within the Task object (fields `task.hub` and `task.processor`).
+A Processor sends `task.processor.command` to the Hub and receives `task.hub.command` from the Hub.

 ## Task